A few foreign soldiers

 He married Miss Margaret Therese ('Madge') McLaughlin, a few months before leaving Australia for the war.

-Thanks to M. Walter Barber, grandson of Robert and Mrs Ash Robertson, Manager, Victorian Collections.
+You can find his war-diary and correspondence on the Museum of Victoria’ website on this link: victoriancollections.net.au and here for the: war diary.
+Thanks to M. Walter Barber, grandson of Robert and Mrs. Ash Robertson, Manager, Victorian Collections.

-The beginning of this history was written in November 1945 in the "The Argus" (Melbourne, Vic).
+The beginning of this history was written in November 1945 in the "The Argus" (Melbourne).

-To continue the story: They got married and they had a child in Australia and: Headquarters of the CARLIER family was in Picardy, but not only to the famous village of Vignacourt.
+To continue the story: They got married and they had a child in Australia and the origine of the CARLIER family was in Picardy, but not only to the famous village of Vignacourt.
 The family worked in the textile sector.

-The father: Alfred Edmond born in 1867 was in french: "Passementier" - (for this job, there are several possible meanings, but probably : at this time : it was a specific part of the work on the looms - supply) and the great grandfather : Alfred Ernest born in 1844 married with Obéline Esther BOITELLE were both, in French language :"liseurs de dessins". several possible meanings but certainly also a preparation step for work on the looms pattern).
+The father: Alfred Edmond born in 1867 was in french: "Passementier" - (for this job, there are several possible meanings, but probably, at this time, it was a specific part of the work on the looms - supply).
+He was married to Elise Sageais (midwife) and the great grandfather, Alfred Ernest born in 1844 married to Obéline Esther BOITELLE were both, in French language "liseurs" of drawings, several possible meanings but this job concerned a preparation step for work on the looms pattern.

 At the origin, the family was established in the department of Aisne in Picardy region near the city of Guise.
-(Guise has an important cultural and historical heritage.)
+(Guise has an important cultural and historical heritage) The family lived at Vignacourt in the street "d'Hornas".
+The brother Edmond Raymond lived in Australia, too!

 Courtesy of Red cliffs historical society